xudongzhaodev/xudongzhaodev/README.md

 I use Spring Boot, Micronaut, and Flask as backend frameworks.
 Mariadb PostgreSQL and MongoDB as database.

 I am also a Rust fans.
-I hope to explore using Rust in different fields, including web development, DevOps, data science, AI, and embedded system, or just solve leetcode problems with Rust.
+I hope to explore using Rust in different fields, including web development, DevOps, data science, AI, Quantum cryptography and embedded system, or just solve leetcode problems with Rust.

 I often use Golang, mainly for web scraping.
 <!--